 Property Damage - Harm or destruction to personal property by a person who is not its owner.
 A common type of property damage claim our car accident attorneys handle is destruction or damage to a vehicle in an automobile accident.

 Recover - To obtain compensation as a result of a lawsuit or insurance settlement.

 Risk - The chance of a loss or injury.

 Settlement - An agreement stipulated between two parties, reducing or resolving a dispute.

-Social Security – A government system that provides people who cannot work with monetary assistance.
-Individuals can apply for Social Security Disability or Supplemental Security Income.
-Typically, they improve their chances of success by retaining a Social Security Disability attorney.
+Social Security - A government system that provides people who cannot work with monetary assistance.
+Individuals can apply for Social Security Disability.

 Statute of limitations - the period of time regulated by Maine statutes from the date of a personal injury or death during which a person can make a claim and/or file a law suit before their claim is barred.
 In general, the statute of limitations in Maine for a personal injury is six years from the date of injury.
 The statute of limitations is as short as 180 days in claims involving claims against the state of Maine, cities or towns, and governmental employees and agents, and for claim under the Maine Liquor Liability Act.
 Also, in wrongful death claims, the statute of limitations is two years from the date of death.
 In medical malpractice claims, in general the statute of limitations is three years, although it can be shorter under some circumstances.
 Statute of limitations issues are very technical legal issues- you should consult immediately with a qualified attorney for the best legal advice.